 That sort of explains it.
 You have to experience it for real, to fully appreciate its diversity.
 At least it is recognized as a real season.

-Mud season is also is a time of some serious planning about summer.
+Mud season is also is a time of some serious planning about tiny homes for New England summers.
 Those long winter months were great for the dreaming part, mud season is for the actual planning part.
 Summer is so close, you can almost touch it, but there is still spring before summer, so there is time for plans to become reality.

 Most mud seasons for me, were spent planning another adventure.
 Traveling was always high on the list – these days, I would be thinking about these road legal glamping (Urban Dictionary defined as glamorous camping.
-When you’re glamping, there’s no tent to pitch, no sleeping bag to unroll, no fire to build), houses on wheels.
-Jamaica Cottage Shop has the edge on these structures, of course, since they are basically a tiny house on wheels.
+When you’re glamping in a tiny house for travel, there’s no tent to pitch, no sleeping bag to unroll, and no fire to build.
+Jamaica Cottage Shop has the edge on these structures, of course, since they are where one can buy a tiny house on wheels.

-Road legal tiny house being built this week at Jamaica Cottage Shops 70,000 sq. ft . factory
+Road legal prefab tiny house on wheels being built this week at Jamaica Cottage Shops 70,000 sq. ft . factory

 In my opinion, these custom buildings on trailers define an intention that hasn’t been seen since Airstream was a thing.

-Look forward to more information on this new wave of exciting housing.
+Look forward to more information on this new wave of exciting tiny houses for travel.
 Jamaica Cottage Shop is in mud season mode with extended hours (Monday-Friday 9-5pm, Saturday 9-4pm, Sundays by chance or appointment) a toll free number (1-866-297-3760) of in house staff (including a design team, client care team, and tech support team) while the factory is also open for touring the facility and seeing some of this new work as it becomes available.

-My guess is that Jamaica Cottage Shop will not only have these amazing new travel legal buildings regularly available soon, but will have the kits and plans so you can make them too.
+My guess is that Jamaica Cottage Shop will not only soon be where to buy tiny houses on wheels regularly, but will have the kits and plans so you can make them too.

 Trackbacks and pingbacks